 Since 2006, my research activities have consisted in developing tools and methods (particle tracking using refractive index matching techniques, Multispeckle diffusing wave sprectroscopy, non-linear acoustic measurements ...) for multi-scale rheological characterization of granular dispersions subjected to vibrations, whether for confined or free surface.
 The approach of my work is based on a multidisciplinary systemic approach using multi-scale and multi-physical modelling techniques to model the behavior of granular dispersions at the laboratory scale.
 I launched and initiated a new research team at LEMTA on this topic.

-I have recently extended my collaborations at the University of Lorraine by working with the LIBio laboratory (Laboratoire d'Ingénierie des Biomolécules), specialized in the functionalization of powders for agri-food applications and LRGP laboratory (Laboratoire Réactions Genie des Procédés).
+I have extended my collaborations at the University of Lorraine by working with the LIBio laboratory (Laboratoire d'Ingénierie des Biomolécules), specialized in the functionalization of powders for agri-food applications and LRGP laboratory (Laboratoire Réactions Genie des Procédés).
 I have therefore grouped together a consortium made up of teams from LEMTA, LRGP and LIBio at the University of Lorraine around a joint project on the study of granular dispersions and powders in particular.
 In this context, I initiated in 2017 a large scale rapprochement and collaboration between this Lorraine consortium and universities of the Greater Region, also specialized in granular dispersions and internationally recognized for their work in this field.
-I have therefore set up and I am currently leading a European Interreg VA project "PowderReg", which brings together 7 laboratories within 5 universities (University of Lorraine, University of Kaiserslautern, University of Liège, University of Luxembourg, University of Saarland).
-The aim of this major project is to study the "transport, storage and forming of industrially relevant powders".
+I have therefore set up and I led a European Interreg VA project "PowderReg", which brought together 7 laboratories within 5 universities (University of Lorraine, University of Kaiserslautern, University of Liège, University of Luxembourg, University of Saarland).
+The aim of this major project was to study the "transport, storage and forming of industrially relevant powders".
+This project ended in 2021.

 WHAT I FOUND OUT ...